 ANN derives most of its operating revenues from the sale of industrial and medical gloves as well as other personal protection products in Australia, the Americas, Europe and Asia.
-51% of the USD1,489.8 million it generated in the 2018 financial year came from product sales in the Americas, 37% from Europe and the rest from Asia and Australia.

 ANN owns and operates over 50 research, manufacturing, packaging and distribution facilities around the world.
 It develops and produces a range of standardised and bespoke products including rubber gloves, industrial clothing and other personal protection products that it markets and sells directly and through selected third parties to hospitals, medical practitioners, manufacturing facilities, supermarkets and other customers around the world.
 ANN broadly categorises its products and operations into three segments:

 Healthcare product manufacturing is often characterised as competitive and susceptible to legal and regulatory changes, multinational competitors and new technologies.
 Companies try to reduce these risks and maintain margins by investing in their own plant and equipment, and by continuously improving and diversifying their products and customer segments.
 Specifically, ANN has indicated its near-term focus is to: optimise and increase its product portfolio with a particular emphasis on higher value products and market segments; undertake opportunistic and strategic acquisitions of key product manufacturers; and continue to develop channel partnerships in new international markets .